 Login to revisionmate.com Read the guidelines and instructions Coursework MCQ exam Download the assignment and Identify the areas you need to learn answer template.
 You must answer by reviewing the syllabus learning the assignment made available to you outcomes and the study text on RevisionMate Read question 1, followed by the relevant Book a date to sit your MCQ exam section(s) of the study text.
 Complete question 1.
 Complete all 10 questions in the same way Upload your completed answer template Study for your exam from the to RevisionMate and submit within material covered in your study text 6 months of your initial enrolment Assignment result sent by post within Provisional exam result notified 40 working days.
-You can also access immediately after exam - and your assignment results online at: confirmed results sent to you within seven days - for those sitting on a PC or laptop Candidates sitting a paper-Please ensure that the CII has your correct based exam are sent their results email and postal address.
-Update your approximately six weeks after the exam profile at: cii.co.uk/mycii Score at least 120 marks out of 200 Score 65% or above to pass the exam. to pass the assignment.
-If unsuccessful, If unsuccessful, contact Customer contact CII Customer Service to purchase Service to purchase and book a re-sit a re-submission Repeat the previous steps for any Repeat the previous steps for any re-sit re-submission within 18 months of enrolment within 18 months of enrolment
+You can also access immediately after exam - and confirmed your assignment results online at: results sent to you within seven days - for those sitting in an online centre (in the UK or corporate centre).
+Non-UK candidates Please ensure that the CII has your correct are sent their results approximately six email and postal address.
+Update your weeks after the exam profile at: cii.co.uk/mycii Score at least 120 marks out of 200 Score 65% or above to pass the exam. to pass the assignment.
+If unsuccessful, If unsuccessful, contact Customer